 It is important that Scilly is able to accommodate renewable energy technology and policy should encourage this, as appropriate.
 However, given that the land area on the islands is very limited and is such a precious resource as well as being environmentally sensitive, it is important that renewable energy schemes which use valuable land (either economically or environmentally) are not permitted.
 Even when placing PV panels on roofs, care must be taken so that the presence of these (particularly in a Conservation Area) do not have a negative visual impact on the islands.
 Sympathetic off-shore schemes are likely to be more appropriate for Scilly.
 Any Policies relating to dealing with waste, sewerage and water must promote 'whole island' solutions.
 Given the aged and piecemeal nature of many of the islands resources, the new Local Plan should support installation of whole new systems should that become a prospect in future.
 The Duchy agrees that 'centres' or 'zones' where existing services and distinct uses are, should be defined so that Policy can be developed specifically relating to these areas.
 For instance, towns, small settlements, industrial, waste etc. It is the historic lack of zoning, or clearly defined parameters for where development should take place, which has contributed to some of the 'ad-hoc' development which the islands have suffered, in recent decades.
 Protection and Enhancement of the Natural and Historic Environment The Duchy would support the continuation of the whole of the islands being designated as a Conservation Area.

-Some siting aspects of the built development across the islands appear disconnected from adjacent land uses and so it is important that contiguousness of use in future, is provided for.
+Some siting aspects of the built development across the islands appear disconnected from adjacent land uses and so it is important that contiguousness connected from adjacent land uses and so it is important that contiguousness of use in future, is provided for.
 Also, some aspects of design in relatively recent developments are not particularly in keeping with their surrounds and so it is important that local design principles are adhered to in new buildings.
+The respondent's comments are noted and agreed.
+Whilst it is unlikely that specific sites would be allocated for specific types of renewable energy it is anticipated that a positive policy framework would be supportive of such appropriate technology.